-If All answers are "no" go on to Part 2, otherwise proceed to Part 3 YES NO 1.
+If All programs are (in 2) go on to Dout 2 otherwise proceed to Dout 2 YES NO If All answers are "no" go on to Part 2, otherwise proceed to Part 3 IES NU 1.
 Is the site currently in CERCLIS or an "alias" of another site?
 X 2.
 Is the site being addressed by some other remedial program (Federal, State, or Tribal)?
 X 3.
-Are the hazardous substances potentially released at the site regulated under a statutory exclusion (i.e., petroleum, natural gas, natural gas liquids, synthetic gas usable for fuel, normal application of fertilizer, release located in a workplace, naturally occurring, or regulated by the NRC, UMTRCA, or OSHA)?
-X 4.
-Are the hazardous substances potentially released at the site excluded by policy considerations (i.e., deferred to RCRA corrective action)?
-X 5.
-Is there sufficient documentation to demonstrate that no potential for a release that could cause adverse environmental or human health impacts exist (i.e., comprehensive remedial investigation equivalent data showing no release above ARAR's, completed removal action, documentation showing that no hazardous substance release have occurred, or an EPA approved risk assessment completed)?
-X
+Are the hazardous substances potentially released at the site regulated under a statutory X exclusion (i.e., petroleum, natural gas, natural gas liquids, synthetic gas usable for fuel, 2. normal application of fertilizer, release located in a workplace, naturally occurring, or regulated by the NRC, UMTRCA, or OSHA)?
+4. Are the hazardous substances potentially released at the site excluded by policy X considerations (i.e., deferred to RCRA corrective action)?
+5. Is there sufficient documentation to demonstrate that no potential for a release that X could cause adverse environmental or human health impacts exist (i.e., comprehensive remedial investigation equivalent data showing no release above ARAR's, completed removal action, documentation showing that no hazardous substance release have occurred, or an EPA approved risk assessment completed)?